c3ai-lab/BeGit/README.md

 5. Choose the "Chrome Extension" directory from the downloaded Project
 6. Get a wallet on the Sokol Testnet - you can use the Metamask Extension to keep track of your wallet

+### Change Settings to your liking
+You could change the settings for the blockchain used in the content.js, but by default the extension uses the [sokol](https://blockscout.com/poa/sokol/) test network for Ethereum.

 ## How to use
 1. First install
 2. Visit a Github Pull Request page